Clearly the work ethic is alive and well in the life of Tom Slingsby who transferred competitive skills in tennis to a successful career in sailing.

+In 2010, Slingsby was voted the International Sailing Federation’s Rolex World Sailor of the Year Award.
 In the Laser class, the Aussie had a nearly unbeatable six-year stretch, winning the world championship five times and rising hold the No. 1 ranking in the class.
-His only slip-up came on the biggest stage, the 2008 Beijing Olympic Games, when he entered as the favorite to win the gold medal but slipped to 22nd in the final standings.

 On the racecourse Slingsby is well regarded for his ability to read the wind.
-He joined ORACLE TEAM USA in October 2011 as a tactician.
+He joined ORACLE TEAM USA in October 2011 as a tactician and serves as strategist onboard with the race crew.

 - Five-time World Champion – Laser (2007, 2008, 2010, 2011, 2012)